prestononeal/aws_sporting_goods/README.md

 1. SSH configuration: https://help.ubuntu.com/community/SSH/OpenSSH/Configuring
 2. A virtual environment was created and configured using the steps here: http://askubuntu.com/questions/244641/how-to-set-up-and-use-a-virtual-python-environment-in-ubuntu.
 A new virtual environment was created called `catalogenv` was created in the Apache root, along with the cloned Catalog app.
 3. For installing the `psycopg2` python package, I needed to install as specified here: http://stackoverflow.com/questions/5420789/how-to-install-psycopg2-with-pip-on-python
+4. For installing and configuring postgresql and creating new users and databases for it: https://help.ubuntu.com/community/PostgreSQL